 The regulation for the creation and deletion of users and user groups:

 "ORP.
-4. A1 Regulation for the creation and deletion of users and user groups [IT operations]
+4. A1 Regulation for Creating and Deleting Users and User Groups [IT Operation Department]

-The regulation signifies the procedure should be followed for user creation and deletion.
-The procedure is necessary to detect the inactive user accounts that can be a threat in terms of data protection, to disable and delete them as soon as possible.
+The regulation defines the procedure to be followed for user creation and deletion.
+This process is necessary to detect inactive user accounts that can be a threat in terms of data protection, and to disable and delete them as soon as possible.

 "ORP.
-4. A16 Guidelines for access and access control [IT operations]
+4. A16 Policies for Data and System Access Control [IT Operational Department]

-This means all the accesses and access controls of IT Systems, Components, and Data Network in public and private institutions are subjected to be used, and also there should be a written access document.
+This means all access and access controls of IT Systems, Components, and Data Network in public and private institutions should be planned, and a written document created.

-BSI also advises adopting the Principle of Least Privilege (PoLP), giving a user the minimum levels of access/permissions needed to perform her functions in the organization.
+The BSI also advises adopting the Principle of Least Privilege (PoLP), giving users the minimum levels of access/permissions needed to perform their functions in the organization.

-It aims to accurately limit data access to provide a more efficient user experience and create a flawless security process.
-The main purpose of the principle is to protect the data it is important to determine who to access the data in accordance with its privilege.
+The PoLP aims to accurately limit data access while providing a more efficient user experience and creating a flawless security process.
+The main purpose of the principle is to protect the data, so it is important to determine who can access it in accordance with the assigned privilege/permission level.

-The role-based access control is the appliance of PoLP.
-Various profiles e.g. standard user, shared account, privileged user can be created and can be given different levels of authorization, so any internal and/or external attempt of access would require an special permission.
+The role-based access control is the result of the application of the PoLP.
+Various profiles, e.g. standard user, shared account, privileged user, can be created and can be given different levels of authorization, so any internal and/or external access attempt would require special permission.

-The measure ORP.
-4. A7 as the part of the second subject area of the Grundschutz (Organization and Personnel) deals with the access rights to regulate them again on the base of PoLP.
-The allocation of access rights measurement says:
+The ORP.
+4. A7 regulation, as part of the second subject area of the Grundschutz (Organization and Personnel) deals with the access rights, regulating them once more on the base of the PoLP.
+This allocation of access rights measurement says:

 That is to say employee access authorizations to IT systems, records, and applications must be as limited as possible.
 In the event of longer absences, such as holidays or sickness, privileged user accounts, such as IT managers, should be blocked.
 Measure ORP.
 4. A7 affects three levels of authorizations:

-Last but not least ORP.
-4. A2 of the BSI-Grundschutz-Kompendium states that:
+Last but not least, the ORP.
+4. A2 regulation of the BSI-Grundschutz-Kompendium states that:

-"User IDs and authorizations MAY ONLY be assigned on the basis of the actual need and the necessity to fulfill the task.
-In the event of personnel changes, the user IDs and authorizations that are no longer required MUST be removed"
+"User IDs and authorizations MUST ONLY be granted on the basis of actual need in connection with specific tasks (in line with the least-privilege and need-to-know principles).
+If there are personnel changes, the user IDs and authorizations that are no longer required MUST be removed. […]"

-It is the most comprehensive recommendation of the BSI for the operational implementation of user management in companies and authorities.
-The aim is to improve the protection of your internal company data and to create regulated processes that relieve your employees of administrative activities related to the assignment of authorizations.
+This is the most comprehensive recommendation of the BSI for the operational implementation of user management in companies and institutions.
+The aim is to improve the protection of your internal data and to create regulated processes that relieve your employees of administrative activities related to the assignment of authorizations.

-If employees apply for authorizations that go beyond the standard, they MAY ONLY be granted after additional justification and examination.
-Access rights to system directories and files SHOULD be restricted restrictively.
-All permissions MUST be set up via separate administrative roles.
+“[…] If employees apply for authorizations that go beyond the standard, they MUST ONLY be assigned after additional justification and verification are provided.
+Access permissions to system directories and files SHOULD be restricted.
+All authorizations MUST be established via separate administrative roles.”

-The generic roles required by Measure ORP.
-4. A2:
+The generic roles required by the ORP.
+4. A2 regulation:

 It also explains how to set up an authorization according to the recommended procedure:

-The measurements ORP.
+The measures laid out in regulations ORP.
 4. A10 and ORP.
-4. A21 take care of the need of Multi-Factor Authentication (MFA) on IT-Systems of an organization.
+4. A21 address the need for Multi-Factor Authentication (MFA) in the organization’s IT Systems.

-"Multi-factor authentication [IT operations] It SHOULD be a secure multi-factor authentication, e.g. with cryptographic certificates, chip cards or tokens can be used for authentication."
+"Secure multi-factor authentication (e.g. cryptographic certificates, chip cards, or tokens) SHOULD be used for authentication."
 (IT-Grundschutz-Kompendium 2021 Edition)

-Krontech’s PAM Suite Single Connect, the niche player in Gartner Magic Quadrant for Privileged Access Management designed and designated to consolidate for all these IT security needs and complies with the IT Security regulations’ one of the most important domains; privileged user and privileged access; group-based and PoLP -based mechanisms with its MFA, Privileged Session Management, Password Vault, Dynamic Data Masking modules.
+Krontech’s PAM solution, Single Connect, the niche player in the Gartner Magic Quadrant for Privileged Access Management, was designed and intended to consolidate all these IT security needs and complies with the IT Security regulations, in the most important domains - privileged user and privileged access, and group-based and PoLP -based mechanisms - with its MFA, Privileged Session Management, Password Vault, and Dynamic Data Masking modules.